michaeldegroot/mysql-cache/README.md

 ## What it does

-Automatically caches SELECT SQLs in the machine's memory using node-cache and node-mysql.
+Automatically caches SELECT sql's in the machine's memory using node-cache.
+Also using node-mysql connection pools and it's SQL format style

 ## How does it look?